ActindoElements/actindo-grid/readme.md

 ### custom renderer
 Often, you will require custom data rendering for certain columns.
-This can be achived by passing a render callback function to the column you wish to manually render
+This can be achived by passing a render callback function to the column you wish to render manually.
+It is called with 2 parameters, the first is the value of the configured field, the second the entire object.
 ```
 {
     label: 'Active',
     field: 'active',
     type: Boolean,
-    render: function(row, column) { // has to return a DOMElement
+    render: function(value, row) { // has to return a DOMElement
         let element = document.createElement('paper-toggle-button');
-        element.checked = row[column.field];
+        element.checked = value;

         return element;
     }